 - CTPA: This is an acronym for CT Pulmonary Angiography.
 It involves exposing the body to a small amount of radiation in order to capture a detailed image of the chest.
 CTPA is often used to examine patients’ lungs for the presence of PE.

-- VQ Scan: Short for ventilation and perfusion scan, a VQ scan involves radiotopic imaging in a milder form than CTPA.
-It isn’t used as often as other scans, but may be recommended for people allergic or resistant to stronger forms of imaging.
-It involves breathing in air mixed with small amounts of radiation, in order to capture data on the flow of air in your lungs.
+- VQ Scan: Short for ventilation and perfusion scan, a VQ scan involves radioscopic imaging in a milder form than CTPA.
+It isn’t used as often as other scans but may be recommended for people allergic or resistant to stronger forms of imaging.
+It involves breathing in the air mixed with small amounts of radiation, in order to capture data on the flow of air in your lungs.

 Once an accurate diagnosis has been obtained, treatment can begin.
 An effective first course of action a doctor will usually pursue is a prescription for medication.
 The type of medicine used is called an anticoagulant, or blood thinner, and it prevents the body from forming clots.
 There are a few different possible anticoagulants patients may be prescribed for treating PE, and they can come in the form of an injection, tablet, or drinkable syrup.
 The common procedure for treatment is using injections first, as they take effect quickest, and then prescribing tablets or syrup over the next few months.